Amanda Gorman lights up Super Bowl with powerful poem honoring pandemic heroes

-Football and poetry might not seem to be a likely match, but former US youth poet laureate Amanda Gorman -- who rocked President Joe Biden's inauguration with an inspiring reading -- showed how simpatico the two can be with a stunning reading of a new poem before the kickoff of Super Bowl LV on Sunday.
+Football and poetry might not seem a likely match, but former US youth poet laureate Amanda Gorman -- who rocked President Joe Biden's inauguration last month with an inspiring reading -- showed how simpatico the two can be with a stunning reading of a new poem before the kickoff of Super Bowl LV on Sunday.

 In a video, Gorman delivered an ode to hard-working Americans who have persevered through the pandemic.
 She told the stories of James Martin (a warrior who "still shares his home with at-risk"), Trimaine Davis (an educator) and Suzie Dorner (an ICU nurse manager).